 Hyperloop technology presents opportunities for shortened travel time, a lower infrastructure footprint and an exceptionally low use of energy.
 In a “near-vacuum” tube, areodynamic drag is almost completely removed while passengers travel safely and comfortably in battery-powered pods.
 The Dutch company Hardt Hyperloop has already developed a full-scale test facility in Delft and plans to build a European-wide Hyperloop network connecting major cities.
 Our aim is to generate a deeper understanding of user acceptance of hyperloop technology by identifying users’ willingness to use this mode of transportation and the factors that support user acceptance or rejection of the new technology.
 Read the full whitepaper here or the blog post here.

 The University of Applied Science Stuttgart participates in multiple research projects in cooperation with local partners, such as Volocopter or Mercedes, regarding alternative ways of transportation.
 Specifically, our research efforts concentrate on the acceptance of autonomous flying AirTaxis for urban areas.
-Find more details on this project website or in this whitepaper.
+Find more details on this project website, this whitepaper or this blog post.

 Shared mobility concepts have grown in popularity over the past years due to their easy availability and low cost options for the consumers.
 Our research in the field of e-bike sharing programs evolves around understanding the individual user acceptance decision of such concepts in Germany.
 Further, we focus on the user experience of e-bike-sharing applications to conclude aspects which can be used to increase the value of e-bike sharing apps.
 Click to access information on study 1 and study 2.